mouneeshwarip/furry-folks-foundation/README.md

 #### Typography
 * Roboto, sans-serif is the main font for the whole website.
 * Rampart One, sans-serif is the logo font in the header.
-* Schoolbell, sans-serif is the playful font for animal side stories to add some extra touch and friendly approach.
+* Schoolbell, sans-serif is the playful font for animal side stories to add an innocent child-like touch and friendly approach.

 #### Imagery
 * Three images are used on the home page with easily loadable file sizes.